 Myth #4: You Can Save Money by Using Pool Chlorine Tablets

-> You can use these tablets to clean or sanitize the water ONLY in the swimming pool.
-They are designed for slowly dissolving in the cold water and hot water of your spa simply dissolves them too quickly.
+You can use these tablets to clean or sanitize the water ONLY in the swimming pool.
+They are designed for slowly dissolving in the cold water and the hot water of your spa simply dissolves them too quickly.
 Also, they have a low pH and a high chlorine content, which disturbs the actual chemical balance of the tub.
 So, instead of using them, only use sanitizers designed specifically for hot tubs.

-> Myth #5: Using a Motor with Horsepower is Always Better
+Myth #5: Using a Motor with Horsepower is Always Better

-> It is not the horsepower but the water volume output that determines the speed of the water jets.
-Therefore, when looking for efficient pump motor, always buy the one that has a low horsepower but a high-water volume output.
+It is not the horsepower but the water volume output that determines the speed of the water jets.
+Therefore, when looking for an efficient pump motor, always buy the one that has a low horsepower but a high-water volume output.

-> Myth #6: The Best Hot Tubs Have Tons of Jets
+Myth #6: The Best Hot Tubs Have Tons of Jets

 Opting for more jets just because some manufacturers advertise that this contributes to a better spa experience isn’t the way to go.
 A large increase in jets can actually make the hot tub uncomfortable for our muscles.
 Instead of installing more jets, focus on their strength and placement.